anuj71307/ShowManager/README.md

 The bookmarked list will be a horizontal scrolling list at the top which will contain image and name.
 The normal list will be vertical scrolling list which will contain the details given above.

-Design Pattern: MVP
+Design Pattern: MVP,

-Libarary for network call: Retrofit
+Libarary for network call: Retrofit,

 Library for image download: Picasso